awsdocs/amazon-ec2-auto-scaling-user-guide/doc_source/as-suspend-resume-processes.md

 + Suspending `AlarmNotification` allows you to temporarily stop the group's target tracking, step, and simple scaling policies without deleting the scaling policies or their associated CloudWatch alarms\.
 To temporarily stop individual scaling policies instead, see [Disable a scaling policy for an Auto Scaling group](as-enable-disable-scaling-policy.md)\.
 + If you suspend the `Launch` and `Terminate` processes, or `AZRebalance`, and then you make changes to your Auto Scaling group, for example, by detaching instances or changing the Availability Zones that are specified, your group can become unbalanced between Availability Zones\.
 If that happens, after you resume the suspended processes, Amazon EC2 Auto Scaling gradually redistributes instances evenly between the Availability Zones\.
 + Suspending the `Terminate` process doesn't prevent the successful termination of instances using the force delete option with the [delete\-auto\-scaling\-group](https://docs.aws.amazon.com/cli/latest/reference/autoscaling/delete-auto-scaling-group.html) command\.
++ The `RemoveFromLoadBalancerLowPriority` process should be ignored when it is present in calls to describe Auto Scaling groups using the AWS CLI or SDKs\.
+This process is deprecated and is retained only for backward compatibility\.

 ### Understand how suspending processes affects other processes<a name="understand-how-suspending-processes-affects-other-processes"></a>